Laura Mam: Advocacy

-Mam is a fervent advocate for Intellectual Property (IP) rights and IP law enforcement.
+Mam is an advocate for Intellectual Property (IP) rights and IP law enforcement.
 When Mam first moved to Cambodia, she was faced with the norms of music piracy.
 Thus, inspiring her continuous fight for the original music movement in Cambodia.
 Mam believes that with the emergence of technology in Cambodia and how much content is created in the digital sphere, the rights and enforcement of IP should also revolve around technology in order to protect artists' content, the entertainment industry, and other sectors.

-In 2018, Laura Mam hosted a TED Talk on How music revolution changes Cambodia narrative where she captured audiences early on with her remakes of Khmer hits and her dramatic use of Khmer sounds and styles merged into Western styles of music.
-Mam discussed how her music has explored various forms of Cambodian music and her unique guitar skills and heavy dance performances in Cambodia.
-Mam's brand extends to her larger vision as the CEO leading a new brand of premium original artists that is Baramey Production.
+In 2018, Laura Mam hosted a TED Talk called 'How music revolution changes Cambodia narrative'.
+Mam discussed how her music has explored various forms of Cambodian traditional music.

 Awards and nominations

 Mam was awarded the 2018 Arts and Culture prize from the Women of the Future Awards South East Asia.